2gis/MarkerGeneralizationPlugin/README.md

 MarkerGeneralizationPlugin
 ==========================

-Provides marker generalisation for 2gis maps API and Leaflet.
+Provides marker generalization for 2gis maps API and Leaflet.

 ## Using the plugin